jina-ai/jina/README.md

 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

-More legal notice can be found in [jina-ai/legal](https://github.com/jina-ai/legal).